-Leading UK food policy and industry experts are among the line-up of speakers confirmed at a major national conference being staged in the wake of the horsemeat crisis.
+Former chairman of Northern Foods Lord Haskins has been announced as the key industry speaker at a major national conference being staged in the wake of the horsemeat crisis.

-‘Assuring the integrity of the food chain’ is the first key event to be held in the aftermath of horsemeat being found in meat products labelled as beef.
-It’s become even more significant in the light of new food revelations such as the mislabelling of fish.
+‘Assuring the Integrity of the Food Chain’ takes place next week, Wednesday 24 April ““ during Great British Beef Week ““ and is the first conference to be held in the aftermath of horsemeat being found in products labelled as beef.

 The conference will establish the current UK perspective on the horsemeat fraud before moving on to look at the role of the FSA and local authorities in assuring food safety and integrity.
 Importantly, it will address key issues around meat speciation and the use of integrated verification measures in supply chain management to assure product integrity.